bitcraze/crazyflie2-stm-bootloader/Readme.md

 |  0-3   | vbat | floating point value containing the current battery voltage in volts |

 Check battery status (works even if the STM32 is turned off).

+## Contribute
+Go to the [contribute page](https://www.bitcraze.io/contribute/) on our website to learn more.

+### Test code for contribution
+Run the automated build locally to test your code

+	./tools/build/build